The Experience of Visiting

 Bhavana Society is accepting applications to visit the monastery for stays of five days or longer until October 24.
 After October 24, 2021 we will close to short-term visitors until March 1, 2022.
 Those wishing to stay at the monastery long-term may still apply to visit after October 24.

 To apply, please fill out an application here: https://bhavanasociety.org/long-term-residency

 PLEASE DO NOT BRING PETS TO BHAVANA SOCIETY

 Spending time in a Buddhist community

-Visitors participate in the daily schedule of the monastery.
+Visitors participate fully in the daily schedule of the monastery.
 We wake in the morning for silent meditation at 5:00 a.m.
-This meditation is followed by chanting in Pali, the language of the Buddhist texts.
-We do this chanting to set the intention for the day’s activities.
-It reminds us that we have dedicated our lives to learning and putting into practice the teachings of the Buddha.
-After the chanting there is a short discussion of the work to be done for the day.
-As a visitor you will probably be assigned simple chores to help out and practice mindfulness in working.
+After meditation, we chant Buddhist verses in Pali, the language of the Buddhist scriptures.
+This sets the intention for our day, reminding us to make an energetic effort toward learning and putting into practice the teachings of the Buddha.

 Breakfast and lunch are eaten mindfully in silence.
 There is no evening meal, nor snacking after noon.
 We do this small amount of fasting each day to practice moderation.
 It also means there is one less meal to cook!
 Most people find that they get used to this very quickly.
 Further details can be found on Bhavana's Mealtime Practice page.

 In the evening, we meditate together around 6:00 p.m.
 After meditation, we chant the same Buddhist verses we chanted in the morning but in English.